getroomservice/examples/next.js-todolist/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.